Subscribe to the Newsletter

 If you are interested in understanding how Traditional Chinese Medicine can improve your life sign up to my newsletter for the latest updates.

 Stomach Cold and Deficient is a syndrome in Chinese medicine that explains what happens when you either don’t eat enough protein or do eat too much cold food – though there are other causes.

-It can be low-grade chronic for years then lead on to more serious conditions.
+It can be low-grade and chronic for years then lead on to more serious conditions.
 I’ve noticed it often in vegetarians who habitually eat only raw food such as fruits and salads.
-For them, there are often a few small changes that can transform their health.
+For them, a few small changes can often transform their health.

 What are the symptoms and what can you do about it?

 I’ve had this Stomach Cold and Deficient syndrome many times, so I know all about it!
 And I can tell you, it’s been my own fault each time!
 So I do know what to do.

 Here are the typical symptoms, though after the main list I’ve added a few more, familiar to me and to patients who’ve had it too.

 The main or most common symptoms are these – you’ll probably have quite a few of them: